vikylenaidoo/maze-solving-robot/README.md

     -counts how many times the point needs to be explored based on the nature of the junction

-*counter array  // is this not redundant with explored array ?
+*point/node array

-    -counts how many explorations are still required for a specific point
+    -unique identifier for each node/point in the sequnce that they are exlored

 *explored array

-    -keeps record how many times a junction point is differently explored by the robot.
+    -keeps record how many times a junction point has been differently explored by the robot.

 *counting variable: total points discovered